rymane/katacoda-scenarios/CI/step6.md

         working-directory: ${{ env.working-directory }}
 ```

-We define the job `linting` with a name, what OS it will run on and which steps is going to be performed in this job.
-On Github you will be able to see the status of each step in the linting job, so it is important to name each step according to its functionality.
+We define the job `linting` with a name, what OS it will run on, and which steps to perform in this job.
+On GitHub, you will be able to see each step's status in the linting job, so it is important to name each step according to its functionality.

 ```yml
 steps:
       - name: Chekout repository
         uses: actions/checkout@v2
 ```
-The first step in our job is to checkout the repository so our application will be downloaded to the testing environment.
+The first step in our job is to checkout the latest version of the repository in the testing environment.

 ```yml
  - name: Use Node.js v.14